-You can use enchanting to make items in Minecraft stronger and more effective.
+Despite how Minecraft looks, the game actually has some minor RPG elements.
+One way that the game attempts to make you feel like you are powering up your character is with enchanting.
+You can use enchanting to make items in Minecraft stronger, or give them unique properties.
 If you like how your current armor looks, but it isn’t quite powerful enough to protect you from the enemies you are encountering, you can always boost its durability with enchantments.
-If you would like a sword that can do more and affect enemies in new and exciting ways, then you may want to try enchanting it.
+If you would like a sword that can dish out more damage and inflict special effects in new and exciting ways, then you may want to try enchanting it.

 You can only enchant items that you carry around with you and use as a permanent part of your inventory.
 That would be tools, weapons, and armor.
 You can’t enchant fruits or other consumable items- only those that have multiple uses and that would last you for a while.
 Enchanting an item is meant to make it more useful to you, and it can be a time-consuming process that requires some sacrifice on your part, whether it is due to the resources you have to give up creating an enchantment or the effort you have to go through to put an enchantment into effect.
 So, it doesn’t make much sense to be able to enchant consumable items.